-Turn the on/off switch on the equipment module to "on" and you will hear the motor start.
+With the unit plugged in, depress the red "ON" button to activate the system.
 You should see water coming out of the jets within a few seconds.
-If water does not come out of the jets after 15 seconds, turn the equipment module "off" and refer to the Troubleshooting section.
-Once the water is flowing through the jets and with the motor running, you can now push the "pump" function button to change the speeds of the pump.
-Pushing the button once brings the pump to high speed.
-Pushing it again brings the pump back to low speed.
-You cannot turn the motor off by way of the function switch, and if you desire the motor to be "off", you need to do so with the on/off switch located on the equipment or by way of the timer (discussed in the equipment module manual).
+If water does not come out of the jets after 15 seconds, turn the equipment module "OFF" by way of the timer and refer to the Troubleshooting section.
+You cannot turn the motor off by way of the function switch.
+If you desire the motor to be "OFF", you need to do so by way of the timer (discussed in the equipment module manual).